Ryryr0/FileGo/README.md

 # FileGo
-Web-application for file exchanging
-\nAll app files in "master" branch
+All app files in "master" branch